 We anticipate that you will get out of bed and walk the day of surgery.
-The next morning you will get up, sit in a recliner and will be walking with a walker.
+The next morning you will get up, sit in a recliner and walk with a walker.
 Most patients are on their way to normal activity by six weeks after surgery.